HangfireIO/Hangfire.Documentation/index.rst

 Server
 -------

-Background jobs are being processed by :doc:`Hangfire Server <../background-processing/processing-background-jobs>`.
+Background jobs are processed by :doc:`Hangfire Server <../background-processing/processing-background-jobs>`.
 It is implemented as a set of dedicated (not thread pool's) background threads that fetch jobs from a storage and process them.
 Server is also responsible to keep the storage clean and remove old data automatically.

 All you need is to create an instance of the ``BackgroundJobServer`` class and start the processing: